rgarudkar/Post-Comment-Service-App/README.md

   - *Posts:* Contains details like comments, created by information, likes, and other relevant data.
   - *Users:* Manages user information.

+## Why Firebase Firestore over SQL Database?

+- *Flexibility and Scalability:* Firestore's NoSQL structure provides greater flexibility in data modeling, which is particularly beneficial for the dynamic and varied nature of posts and comments.
+It easily scales with the growing amount of user-generated content without the need for complex database schema migrations.
+- *Real-Time Data Sync:* Firestore offers real-time data synchronization capabilities.
+This is crucial for our app as it enhances user engagement by instantly updating posts and comments across all user interfaces.
+- *Simplified Development:* Firestore integrates seamlessly with other Firebase services like Authentication and Hosting, streamlining the development process.
+This integration reduces the time and effort needed for separate setup and maintenance of these services.
+- *Managed Infrastructure:* Being a fully managed service, Firestore reduces the overhead of database administration.
+It handles tasks like scaling, replication, and backups automatically, allowing us to focus more on feature development.

 ### Authentication
 - *Firebase Authentication:* Used for user authentication, including features for sign-in and sign-up.